lammps/lammps/doc/src/pair_amoeba.rst

 *.amoeba or *.hippo suffix.
 The examples/amoeba directory has examples of both PRM and KEY files.

-A Tinker PRM file composed of sections, each of which has multiple lines.
-A Tinker KEY file is composed of lines, each of which has a keyword, which can be followed by zero or more parameters.
+A Tinker PRM file is composed of sections, each of which has multiple lines.
+A Tinker KEY file is composed of lines, each of which has a keyword, followed by zero or more parameters.

-The list of PRM sections and KEY keywords which LAMMPS recognizes are listed on the doc:`Howto amoeba <howto_ameoba>` doc page.
+The list of PRM sections and KEY keywords which LAMMPS recognizes are listed on the :doc:`Howto amoeba <howto_ameoba>` doc page.
 If not recognized, the section or keyword is skipped.

 Note that if the KEY file is specified as NULL, then no file is required; default values for various AMOEBA/HIPPO settings are used.
-The doc:`Howto amoeba <howto_ameoba>` doc page also gives the default settings.
+The :doc:`Howto amoeba <howto_ameoba>` doc page also gives the default settings.

 ----------